paulstansifer/unseemly/core_language_basics.md

 * `*[component: pat  ⋯]*` deconstructs a structure value.

-* Quotation (with unquotation) is also useful as a pattern.
+* Quotation (with unquotation) is a valid pattern.
   The type annotation is always optional starting from a pattern.